-- 1, 10 feet, 3-inch PVC drain pipe.
-You will need to cut it into four equal pieces for four different chicken feeders.
+- 1, 10 foot, 3-inch PVC Drain Pipe.
+(You will need to cut it into four equal pieces for four different chicken feeders.)

 Instructions To Make PVC Chicken Feeder With The Cap Screwed

-Making these feeders are pretty straightforward.
-You only need to cut the 10 feet pipe into 4 equal pieces and join the elbows.
+Making these feeders is pretty straightforward.
+You only need to cut the 10-foot pipe into four equal pieces and join the elbows.